Bashar and the Law of Attraction

 With The Secret, you are supposed to focus your thoughts on the specific outer conditions that you desire.
-But I think you should instead focus on cultivating a positive inner emotional state of being first, before you even consider your outer circumstances.
-This is done by working on your core beliefs, which are just habitual thoughts that you have come to accept as true.
+But I think you should instead primarily focus on cultivating a positive inner emotional state of being first.
+This is done by working on your core beliefs, which are habitual thoughts that you have come to accept as true.
 Your core beliefs are not fleeting or superficial conscious thoughts, but instead, they are ingrained habitual thoughts.
 But even so, they can be easily examined and changed if you choose to do so.
 More on this later.

 Your core beliefs and emotions are at the beginning of the creative process.
 Let’s look at the full process right now.

 (This essay continues after my book and donation links)